JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/basic-code-assistance/index.md

   url: https://youtu.be/MCsDfAsxG-Q
 ---

 In the previous step, we saw how PyCharm makes it easy to work with your project’s Python packages.
 In this step, we are going to talk about one of the most important reasons to use PyCharm - code assistance.
-Can the IDE make me more productive?

 ## Code Completion